 Integrated Pest Management (also known as IPM) is the cornerstone of modern pest management and should be used in residential, all types of commercial, and agricultural pest control.
 Its goal is to provide the safest, most environmentally friendly, and economical pest control possible by using a multipronged approach to pest management.

-In simple terms it means that the over use of pesticides can be avoided by taking other factors into consideration.
+In simple terms, it means that the overuse of pesticides can be avoided by taking other factors into consideration.
 By modifying, addressing, changing, or controlling these factors we limit the use of pesticides.
-The control of these factors fall into several categories:
+The control of these factors falls into several categories:

 Physical Control – The physical removal of the conducive conditions or pests themselves.
 Such as removing infested boxes or vacuuming up cockroaches.